 NOTE: Red Hat Marketplace can help by reviewing your strategy, recommending best practices and provide a technical consultation with your engineering team.
 Contact your Red Hat Marketplace Onboarding Lead to get started.

-To report metered data, you will need to integrate Red Hat Marketplace operator.
+To report metered data, you will need to integrate IBM Metrics Operator and Red Hat Marketplace Deployment Operator.
 This will need engagement from your engineering team.